Roy Harper (character): 2016–2020: DC Rebirth

-2021–present: Infinite Frontier
+2021–2022: Infinite Frontier

-Roy was restored to life by the reboot of the multiverse after Death Metal, but has so far chosen not to reveal himself.
-Deciding not to call Green Arrow or any of his friends, he discarded his cellphone, trademark trucker cap and bow at an isolated gas station and began hitchhiking down the highway.

-Although Roy is believed dead by the general public and the superhero community, his resurrection is known to the Department of Extranormal Operations.
+Following his resurrection, Roy is believed dead by the public, but is known to the Department of Extranormal Operations.
 He is the subject of one of several reports prepared by Cameron Chase for Director Bones.
 The report establishes that some aspects of Roy's pre-Flashpoint history have been restored to continuity, most notably the birth and apparent death of Lian Harper.
 Chase speculates about how Roy is handling his restored traumatic memories and whether he can be an asset or hindrance to the DEO.

 At a bar in New Mexico, Roy deliberately antagonizes a man named Bill into a "fight".
 Roy allows Bill to repeatedly beat him and refuses to fight back, it is implied that he is once again attempting suicide.
 The bartender, who resembles Lian, steps in to defend him and Bill threatens her.
 Newly energized by his desire to protect her, Roy easily defeats Bill and steals his motorcycle, riding off into the night.

-It is revealed in DC Festival of Heroes: The Asian Superhero Celebration that teenage vigilante and Catwoman supporting character Cheshire Cat, aka Shoes, is Lian Harper, alive and apparently suffering from amnesia.
+It is revealed in DC Festival of Heroes: The Asian Superhero Celebration that teenage vigilante and Catwoman supporting character Cheshire Cat is Lian Harper, alive and apparently suffering from amnesia.

+After stopping an argument at a diner, the building came under attack by soldiers led by X-Tract (Cameron Chase of Earth-2) seeking to capture Roy only for a beam of dark energy to blast them away.
+Roy realizes that he now wields a Black Lantern ring.
+Roy demands the ring to find Lian, but it transforms him into a zombie-like state with an Omega symbol on his chest, revealing itself to be controlled by Darkseid.
+Roy is saved by Jade and Obsidian helping him to break free from the ring's control.

+Decided to reunite with the rest of the Titans, Roy returned to the Titans Tower where it became an academy for young superheroes and was named after him.
+After a reunion with his old teammates, Roy discussed his return and mentioned that Lian is still alive, with the Titans promising they will find her.

+During Dark Crisis, the academy was attacked and destroyed by Deathstroke and his army of supervillains.
+Roy and the rest of the Titans, led by Nightwing, rallied up Earth's heroes to try and stop the villains and Pariah's dark army until the Justice League, who Pariah banished to different realities, returned to Earth-0 to win the battle.